 Schreiner University is a place of opportunity.
 We offer undergraduate and graduate students a personalized, integrated, and holistic educational experience that prepares them for meaningful work and purposeful lives in a changing global society.
 Students study in-depth in a specific area of interest while acquiring broad skills and habits of mind to navigate a complex, diverse, and unscripted future.

 - Every student should grow intellectually, physically, spiritually, and socially;

-• values diversity of people and thought in a setting of open, civil discourse.
+- We value diversity of people and thought in a setting of open, civil discourse;

-• embraces life-long learning and service to society as critical traits in a world whose community is global.
+- Life-long learning and service to society are critical in a global world; and

-• believes that higher education is instrumental in developing thoughtful, productive, and ethical citizens.
+- Higher education must develop thoughtful, productive, and ethical citizens.

 • Support, promote, and initiate curricular and co-curricular programs which instill a culture of demonstrable excellence within a diverse community of scholars.